Tagged Redfish and Dolphin

 Pathfinder 2200TRS with trailer powered by Yamaha

-The first two Youth angler winners will be awarded:
+The first two Youth angler tagged redfish winners will be awarded:

 Salt Marsh Skiff 1656 tiler with Humminbird electronics, Minn Kota trolling motor, 40hp Yamaha & trailer

-CCA membership AND registration in STAR prior to hooking and landing a tagged redfish, time and date of catch, verification of tagged redfish and results of a polygraph will determine the prize winners in the iHeart Radio Tagged Redfish Division.
-Only the six (6) STAR Tagged redfish recaptured by registered STAR anglers who are CCA members during 2020 competition dates and certified by the STAR Committee will be eligible for prizes.
+CCA membership AND registration in STAR prior to hooking and landing a tagged redfish, time and date of catch, photo of tagged fish on official measuring device, verification of tagged redfish and results of a polygraph will determine the prize winners in the West Marine Radio Tagged Redfish Division.
+Only the first five (5) STAR Tagged redfish recaptured by registered STAR anglers who are CCA members during 2021 competition dates and certified by the STAR Committee will be eligible for adult & youth prizes.

 About This Year’s Tag